Bhutan Gangtey Trek (08 days)

 Standard Hotel/Lodge Accommodation in Bhutan

-This morning follow the winding road beside the Pa chu (chu means river of water) down stream to its confluence with the Wangchu, then up-valley to Thimphu, the capital.
-After lunch visit the Memorial Chhorten, here the faithful circumambulate the shrine dedicated to the Late King.
-Overnight in hotel.
+This morning follow the winding road beside the Pa chu (chu means water) river downstream until you reach its confluence with the Wangchu.
+Ride up the valley to Thimphu, the capital of Bhutan.
+After lunch visit the Memorial Chhorten, Traditional Medicine Hospital, and Painting School.

 After breakfast leave for Gangtey.
-The road winds through the forests to dochula (la means pass), where in good weather almost 200 of the Himalayan summits are in view.
-After driving 3 hours you will reach Wangdue.
-Lunch at Wangdue.
+The road winds through the forests to Dochula (3100m), which affords beautiful views of Jomolari.
+After driving 3 hours you will reach Wangdue, our lunch spot.
 After a further 3 hours drive you will reach Gangtey.
-Overnight in camp.

-The Trek starts near the village of Tabiting.
-The trail winds through meadows and fields and the climb takes you through a mixed forest of juniper, bamboo, magnolia and rhododendron to Tsele La (3430m).
+The Trek starts from village of Tabiting.
+The trail winds through meadows and fields and through a mixed forest of juniper, bamboo, magnolia and rhododendron to Tsele La (3430m).
 From here you descend into the Juge Kangkha Chhu valley.
-Further on, the path leads to Gogona, well know for its “Gogona Cheese” production.
+Ahead the path leads to Gogona, well known for its “Gogona Cheese” production.
 The campsite is a bit further on besides a small stream in a yak pasture called Zasa.

 A gentle climb leads to Shobe La pass (3,480m).
 The descent from the pass leads to a wide valley, surrounded by beautiful mountain ranges.
 Below the route one can see Khothokha, a village with about 60 houses.
 You finally reach the campsite by climbing gently up till you see four chortens in a forest of blue pine.